yuhko-msft/microsoft-graph-docs/api-reference/beta/api/recommendationresource-reactivate.md

 ---
-title: "Get recommendationResource"
+title: "Reactivate a recommendationResource"
-description: "Read the properties and relationships of a recommendationResource object."
+description: "Updates the status of a recommendationResource to active"
 author: "hafowler"
 ms.localizationpriority: medium
 ms.prod: "directory-management"
 doc_type: apiPageType
 ---

-# Get recommendationResource
+# Reactivate a recommendationResource
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [recommendationResource](../resources/recommendationresource.md) object.
+Updates the status of a [recommendationResource](../resources/recommendationresource.md) to `active`.
+This method is relevant only if the recommendationResource status is `dismissed`, `postponed`, or `completedByUser`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).